modir/using-laminas-framework-book/version2/docs/appearance.md

 the links in navigation bar to visit the pages like *About* or *Documentation*, etc.
 The content of a particular page is put into the content placeholder of our layout.

-T> The result can be seen in action in
+> The result can be seen in action in
-T> the *Hello World* sample application that is part of this book's example T> code available on GitHub.
+> the *Hello World* sample application that is part of this book's example
+> code available on GitHub.

 ## Switching between Layouts